A Huisamen Family Practice offers psychological assessment and therapy services.

 Psychological Assessment

 Please book an introductory 10-minute call online (head to the booking page) to discuss whether this assessment is suitable for you/your family.
-Specialised assessment appointments are available from Term 1 of 2026.
+Specialised assessment appointments are generally available in 2 months’ time.

 Comprehensive specialised assessments for ADHD and ASD are available.
 Support recommendations are made based on your assessment outcome, and follow-up support is offered if needed.